conorwalsh1/ceart-kids-quiz/README.md

 -   Accessibility has been added in terms of both aria labels and aria labelled by to ensure the site is usable for anyone using screen readers.

--   Icons imported from Font Awesome and applied where necessary (e.g applied to all list items under Visit Us and Contact divs).

 -   The 'Next' button toggles through questions until there are no questions left to display, at which point the closing message appears on screen.

 -   Ten seperate questions with different answers.
 If the correct answer is selected, button turns green.
 If incorrect button selected, button turns red.